Barney: Great... Social experiment.

 - "[move name] CITY!" whenever a wrestler uses a move repeatedly.
 Popularized by Brock Lesnar when he called out "Suplex city, bitch!" during his match against Roman Reigns at Wrestlemania where he used a ton of suplexes against him to attempt to wear him down.

-- "You deserve it!" after a crowd favorite has won a title (or appears to be about to), or when a heel is humiliated.
+- "You deserve it!" after a crowd favorite has won a title (or appears to be about to), or when a heel or an extremely hated performer is humiliated.

 - The dueling chants of "LET'S GO, [WRESTLER]!"/"[WRESTLER] SUCKS!".
 Most commonly directed at John Cena, who has turned it into an Ascended Meme, though it has happened to other wrestlers such as William Regal.